fishslips/TimSeverance/docs/Academic/CS-3450/Week 1.md

 A pattern language is a gate to the quality without a name
 9. The quality in buildings cannot be made, only generated indirectly by the actions of ordinary people, in the same way a flower can't be made (this was written in the 70s)
 10. People can shape buildings by using a pattern language.
-A pattern language can give gives each person the ability to create an infinite variety of new and unique buildings, in the same way regular language gives the power to create infinite and unique sentences
+A pattern language can give each person the ability to create an infinite variety of new and unique buildings, in the same way regular language gives the power to create infinite and unique sentences
 11. The patterns aren't confined to village and farm society.
 All acts of building are governed by a  pattern language.

 Everything is expressed through communication.
 Math is language to represent phenomena.
 Programming is language to instruct an automoton.
 Natural language is how we express ourselves and convey ideas.
 Language is our natural interface for communication.
 Everything emits, and part of what makes sentience, is the ability to receive what is emitted.
 Language ultimately has nothing to do with this agelessness, but instead just releases what is native to us.
 Language helps us learn the same lessons that nature speaks to us over and over again.